ESSI-Lab/DAB/README.md

 <code>mvn jetty:run -Ppreconfigured -DdbUser=XXX -DdbPassword=XXX -DquartzUser=root -DquartzPassword=XXX -DadminUser=XXX -DgoogleClientId=XXX -DgoogleClientSecret=XXX</code>

 The DAB will launch using a preconfigured configuration where:
-- dbUser/dbPassword are the credentials of a Marklogic db installed on localhost (8002/8004 ports)
+- dbUser/dbPassword are the credentials of a db installed on localhost (9200 port by default for OpenSearch db)
 - quartzUser/quartzPassword are the credentials of a mysql db installed on localhost  (3306 port)
 - adminUser/googleClientId/googleClientSecret are the Google OAuth credentials previously obtained through Google
-- an ElasticSearch instance installed on localhost will receive statistics (9200 port)
+- an OpenSearhc instance installed on localhost will receive statistics (9200 port)

 The DAB can then be configured at the URL: